Solved by Mutahar Iftikhar

 Answer to the Question

 According to the Pakistan Bureau of Statistics (PBS), Pakistan’s unemployment rate is around 6%, and there are nearly 7 million young people with no way to earn a livelihood.
 The actual numbers may be even higher; that presents a gloomy picture of the country’s future.
-Due to various reasons, the government remains unable to create the desired number of jobs.
+Due to various reasons, the government cannot create the desired number of jobs.
 Therefore, according to the Labour Force Survey of PBS, the employment generation rate has remained near 1.2 million jobs per annum.
 However, at the minimum, 2 million jobs per annum are needed to meet the demands of the unemployed youth of Pakistan.

 Besides social impacts, the political effects of unemployment result in social unrest, violent protests, and public discontentment.
 Theoretically, a state is responsible for its people’s bread, residence, clothes, and security.
 When it fails to fulfil its duties of creating opportunities for the people to earn even the minimum subsistence, it leaves no reason for people to believe in the state.
-Accordingly, political unrest is followed by protests and armed violence, leaving the state political paralysis.
+Accordingly, political unrest is followed by protests and armed violence, leaving the state in political paralysis.
 Moreover, the increasing fissure between the public and the state makes the country more prone to fifth-generation warfare.
 Hence, a robust political environment in the country is highly dependent on the prosperity of its people.

 The miserable state of the country’s economy is, directly or indirectly, linked to the unemployment crisis.
 The shortage of opportunities to earn livelihood for young people forms the air of hopelessness, forcing them to move to another place to find opportunities.
 This large-scale brain drain is the potential human capital loss for Pakistan.
 Besides, losing the best talents available in the country leaves it incapable of exploiting its natural resources in the most efficient way possible.
 For an illustration, the graduates with honorary degrees in Pakistan look abroad for a bright future; thus, the country needs to import expertise and technologies to run the country, indeed a dismal situation.
-Henceforward, a comprehensive plan must be put in place to provide emerging talents and ample opportunities to grow and prosper.
+Henceforward, a comprehensive plan must be implemented to provide emerging talents and ample opportunities to grow and prosper.

 Food, clothing, and shelter are the necessities a person needs to live an honourable life.
 He works day and night tirelessly to get them, earning the amount he requires to satisfy his needs.
 If there is no place and no job for him to work, social, political, and economic anomalies find their place in the minds of the jobless.
 That inflicts high short-term and long-term costs on the country, slowly ripping its socio-economic fabric apart.

 In a nutshell, the prevalent unemployment crisis in Pakistan has eroded the socio-economic fabric, leaving the country in social, political, and economic turmoil.
 With no emphasis on tackling its determinants, it is expected to worsen.
 For instance, poverty, crime rate, political crisis, and economic exploitation are dreadful manifestations of joblessness, resulting in the erosion of social harmony, loss of immense human capital, and destruction of political structures.
-Consequently, individual economic instability leads to a major debacle derailing the country of its path to peace and prosperity.
+Consequently, individual economic instability leads to a major debacle derailing the country’s path to peace and prosperity.
 Conversely, fixing the unemployment problem can have unimaginable benedictions for the country.

 About Mutahar Iftikhar